Sour (album): Singles

 Sour was supported by five singles, four of which charted in the top 10 of the Billboard Hot 100.
 "Drivers License", Rodrigo's debut single, was released on January 8, 2021, as the lead single of Sour.
 An accompanying music video for the song, directed by Matthew Dillon Cohen, was uploaded to Rodrigo's YouTube channel simultaneously with the single's release.
 The song broke a string of records, including the Spotify record for the most single-day streams for a non-holiday song and the biggest first week for a song on Spotify and on Amazon Music.
 The song debuted atop the US Billboard Hot 100 and made Rodrigo the youngest artist ever to debut atop the chart.
 It was certified triple platinum by the Recording Industry Association of America.
 The single also topped charts in the UK, Canada, Australia, and many more countries.

 "Deja Vu" was announced as the second single on her social media accounts on March 29, 2021, and was released three days later along with its music video, directed by Allie Avital in Malibu.
 The song debuted at number eight on the Hot 100, making Rodrigo the first artist in history to debut her first two singles in the top 10 of the chart.
 It reached a new peak of number three after the release of Sour.

-The third single, "Good 4 U", was announced on May 10, 2021, and was released on May 14.
+The third single, "Good 4 U", was announced on May 10, 2021, and released on May 14.
 Its music video, directed by Petra Collins, features Rodrigo as a revengeful cheerleader, making references to the 2000s' cult classic films Princess Diaries and Jennifer's Body.
 The energetic song provided listeners the taste of a different side of Sour, departing from the slower and melancholic emotion of the preceding singles "Drivers License" and "Deja Vu".
 "Good 4 U" debuted atop the Hot 100, garnering Rodrigo her second number-one song in the US and the second from Sour.

-"Traitor" impacted US contemporary hit radio formats on August 10, 2021, as the fourth single from Sour.
+"Traitor" impacted US pop radio formats on August 10, 2021, as the fourth single from Sour.
 Before it was promoted as a single, "Traitor" landed at number 9 on the Hot 100 upon the album release, charting alongside "Good 4 U" and "Deja Vu" in the top 10 region.
 Billboard remarked how "Traitor" registered impressive sales and streaming tallies for an album track.

 "Brutal" received a music video on August 23, 2021, before it impacted Italian contemporary hit radio formats through Universal Music Italy on September 3, 2021, as the fifth single from the album.
 Before becoming a single, the song arrived at number 12 on the Hot 100, and landed atop the Billboard Hot Rock & Alternative Songs chart.